Processed meat is generally considered unhealthy.

 On the other hand, meat that has been frozen or undergone mechanical processing like cutting and slicing is still considered unprocessed.

 Bottom Line: All meat that has been smoked, salted, cured, dried or canned is considered processed.
-This includes sausages, hot dogs, salami, bacon and ham.
+This includes sausages, hot dogs, salami, ham and cured bacon.

 Processed meat has consistently been linked with harmful effects on health.